-and

-Development

-(OECD)

-Guidelines for

-Multinational

-Enterprises

-11. Lack of Share of investments in 7.3% Coverage: 43.4%

-processes and investee companies without Eligibility: 45.9%

-compliance policies to monitor

-mechanisms compliance with the UNGC

-to monitor principles or OECD Guidelines

-compliance for Multinational Enterprises

-with UN or grievance /complaints

-Global handling mechanisms to

-Compact address violations of the

-principles and UNGC principles or OECD

-OECD Guidelines for Multinational

-Guidelines for Enterprises

-Multinational Litterprises

-12 Enterprises A 4.00/ C

-12. Unadjusted ' Average unadjusted gender 1.0% Coverage: 5.1%

-gender pay pay gap of investee Eligibility: 45.9%

-gap companies

-13. Board gender Average ratio of female to 31.2% Coverage: 41.6%

-diversity male board members in Eligibility: 45.9%

-investee companies,

-expressed as a percentage of

-all board members

-14. Exposure to Share of investments in 0.4% Coverage: 45.9%

-controversial investee companies involved Eligibility: 45.9%

-weapons in the manufacture or selling

-(anti- of controversial weapons

-personnel

-mines, cluster

-munitions,

-chemical

-weapons and

-biological

-weapons)

-l weuponsj
+10. Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 0.6% Coverage: 46.6% Eligibility: 52.5% Social and employee matters 11.
+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance /complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises 9.4% Coverage: 46.6% Eligibility: 52.5% 12.
+Unadjusted gender pay gap Average unadjusted gender pay gap of investee companies 15.6% Coverage: 16.5% Eligibility: 52.5% 13.
+Board gender diversity Average ratio of female to male board members in investee companies, expressed as a percentage of all board members 34.8% Coverage: 45% Eligibility: 52.5% 14.
+Exposure to controversial weapons (anti- personnel mines, cluster munitions, chemical weapons and biological weapons) Share of investments in investee companies involved in the manufacture or selling of controversial weapons 0.4% Coverage: 46.6% Eligibility: 52.5%